-Did you know that kreplach can also be fried?
-Frying stuffed kreplach creates little mini pies that are similar to empanadas.
-They are totally delicious, and they make fun appetizers for a party.
-I usually fry them in vegetable oil; if it’s a meat filling and you’re feeling indulgent, you can fry them in schmaltz for even more flavor.
+Did you know that kreplach can also be pan fried once they’re boiled?
+You can fry them in schmaltz for even more flavor.
 Instructions are provided in the recipe below.

 Before you tackle homemade kreplach, keep in mind that this is a Sunday kind of project– it takes time.
 It’s also messy.
 Wear an apron, and prepare to get flour everywhere.
 I’ve provided step-by-step instructions with pictures to help keep you on track.
 It’s a long process, but it’s definitely worth the time and effort.
 Because it is a laborious process, kreplach are usually reserved for special occasions and holidays.
 They are traditionally served on the evening before Yom Kippur, the seventh day of Sukkot, on Purim, and on Shavuot (Shavuot is a dairy holiday, so cheese kreplach are usually served then).
 If you’re looking for an easier way to make kreplach, my friend Bella Hadar gave me the tip of using won ton dough– you can find it in the refrigerated section of most grocery stores.
 It won’t taste like homemade, but it’s a workable sub if you’re in a hurry or don’t have the patience to roll out the dough from scratch.